Public cohort data → Full methodology → Audit log →

 Every message is a real-world test.
 A separate judge model scores compressed vs. original responses without knowing which is which.

 Blind-tested across 200 prompts × 4 providers: a separate AI judged compressed vs. original responses without knowing which was which.
 Equivalence is scored on a 1–5 scale, where 5 means indistinguishable and 4 means "substantively equivalent — a customer would accept either response."
 Mean equivalence above 3.5 on this scale indicates the compressed response reliably passes blind substitution.
 Scores cluster in the 3.5–4.6 range across providers because compression is probabilistic, not lossless — we publish the real distribution rather than round up.
-All four cohorts (instruction, history, mixed, RAG) are now quality-judged; the RAG cohort shows a cross-provider mean of 4.35 / 5.0 across 175 validations (Gemini ran at n=25 due to an API response parser fix tracked in our engineering backlog).
+All four cohorts (instruction, history, mixed, RAG) are now quality-judged; the RAG cohort shows a cross-provider mean of 4.35 / 5.0 across 175 validations (Gemini ran at n=25 due to a parser fix now resolved).
 Savings are consistent and repeatable for the same prompt under equivalent configuration.
 Grok token counts in our benchmark runs used a documented approximation — see methodology for per-model details.

 All tests run on current production models.
 No cherry-picking.
 Full methodology and the per-prompt judge output: analyze/methodology.html.

 Savings are consistent and repeatable for the same prompt under equivalent configuration.
 Grok token counts in our benchmark runs used a documented approximation — see methodology for per-model details.
-Figures below use the benchmark median (33.8% — RAG-inclusive, quality judging for the RAG cohort in progress) across four cohorts.
-The three-cohort validated median (excluding RAG) is a more conservative reference, and the calculator above defaults to the single-cohort Conservative figure (8.7%) for a lower-bound estimate — toggle the Blended view to apply this 33.8% median to your spend.
+Figures below use the four-cohort blended median (30%).
+The calculator above defaults to the single-cohort Conservative figure (10% p25) for a lower-bound estimate — toggle the Blended view to apply this 30% median to your spend.
 Actual savings depend on workload mix — RAG-heavy prompts save more, mixed-structure prompts save less.

 |---|---|---|---|